1bye/time-picker-svelte/README.md

 ## Installation

 **Note**: This component currently works only with SvelteKit projects.
 Attempting to set up shadcn-svelte on a Svelte project without SvelteKit may result in issues.
+(But you can use it as headless)

 > [!TIP]
 > Time picker can be used without shadcn, but you should a little change code (few lines)